NuGet/Insights/docs/new-driver.md

 If you don't want to follow a long guide, consider these steps:

 1. Copy-paste an existing driver similar to do what you want to do.
-1. Start the Azure Storage Emulator.
+2. Start Azurite, perhaps by installing the Azurite VS Code extension and starting Table, Queue, and Blob service.
-1. Start the [`Website`](../src/Website) project locally.
+3. Start the [`Website`](../src/Website) project locally.
-1. Navigate to the admin panel ("Admin" in the navbar).
+4. Navigate to the admin panel ("Admin" in the navbar).
-1. Start a very short catalog scan for your new driver (e.g. **Use custom max** then specify `2015-02-01T06:22:45.8488496Z`)
+5. Start a very short catalog scan for your new driver (e.g. check **Use custom max** then use the default `2015-02-01T06:22:45.8488496Z`)
-1. Start the [`Worker`](../src/Worker) Azure Function project locally.
+6. Start the [`Worker`](../src/Worker) Azure Function project locally.
-1. Address errors as they come up.
+7. Address errors as they come up.

 ## Guided flow